-- Discrimination based on sex, race, family status, disability, or other reason prohibited by law.
+Discrimination based on sex, race, family status, disability, or another basis prohibited by law.

-- Retaliation for requesting repairs to the unit or asserting rights you have under the lease or law.
-You are legally entitled to advance notice of the non-renewal.
+Retaliation for requesting repairs to the unit or asserting rights you have under the lease or law.
+You are legally entitled to advance notice of non-renewal.
 The notice period depends upon the terms of your lease and when it expires.
-If you are in public housing or subsidized housing, your landlord must have “good cause” not to renew your lease: for example a serious violation of your lease.
+If you are in public or subsidized housing, your landlord must have “good cause” not to renew your lease: for example, a serious lease violation.

 You must get written notice to vacate before the landlord can file a lawsuit to evict you.
-This notice to vacate must give you at least three days, unless your lease allows for a shorter time.
-The written notice can be delivered by hand to you or anyone in the unit over age 16; by mail, or posted on the inside of your front door.
+This notice to vacate must give you at least three days unless your lease allows for a shorter time.
+The written notice can be delivered by hand to you or anyone in the unit over age 16; by mail or posted on the inside of your front door.
 The date in the notice to vacate is not the date you will be kicked out.
-Your landlord has to go to court to evict you.
-The notice requirements are different if you are in public or subsidized housing, or if your landlord participates in certain federal programs.
+Your landlord must go to court to evict you.
+The notice requirements differ if you are in public or subsidized housing or if your landlord participates in certain federal programs.

 If you don’t leave after you get the notice to vacate, your landlord can proceed with the eviction lawsuit in Justice of the Peace (J.P.) court.
 A constable will serve the papers on you or anyone on the property over 16 years of age.
 If personal service fails after two attempts, the constable can post it on your door or slip it underneath.